Amoghmanoranjith/EventManager/Database Part/Description.md

   Long enough to support descriptive event titles while avoiding excessive storage use.

 - **description**:
   Required field (`NOT NULL`) with a maximum length of 1500 characters.
+Not allowing null values cause we intend the user to provide description if they want to host event.
-  Provides detailed information about the event.
   Length is generous to allow rich descriptions without requiring external storage types.

 - **date**:
   Required field representing the calendar date of the event (`DATE`).
+Not allowing null as the event has to have some date of hosting.

 - **city**:
   Required field (`NOT NULL`) with a maximum length of 100 characters.
+Not allowing null as city of event is important for a event.
   Sufficient for long city names worldwide.

 - **created_by**: